maxtost10/MRI-Project/README.md

 1. **🏁 Start Here**: Begin with [first_reconstruction](src/ImageReconstruction/first_reconstruction/) for fundamental MRI reconstruction concepts
 2. **📚 Classical Foundations**: Explore [different_interpolation_methods](src/ImageReconstruction/different_interpolation_methods/) for comprehensive classical approaches
-3. **🚀 Modern Techniques**: Dive into [grappa_vs_unet](src/grappa_vs_unet/) for state-of-the-art deep learning reconstruction
+3. **🚀 Modern Techniques**: Dive into [tv_vs_unet](src/tv_vs_unet/) for state-of-the-art deep learning reconstruction

 Each component contains detailed documentation with implementation specifics, usage instructions, and comprehensive result interpretations.

 ## Future Research Directions

 ### 🔬 **Dual-Domain Learning**
-Implement a U-Net that learns to reconstruct in image space with real images as targets.
+Implement a U-Net that learns to reconstruct additionally in image space with real images as targets.
 This approach would leverage complementary constraints in both k-space and image domains for potentially superior reconstruction quality.

 ### 🎯 **Reinforcement Learning for Adaptive Sampling**
 Develop an RL framework where an agent learns optimal k-space sampling strategies to maximize reconstruction quality (PSNR).
 This could lead to intelligent, content-aware undersampling patterns that adapt to specific anatomy or pathology.

-### 🔧 **Multi-Coil Extensions**
-Extend the current single-coil implementations to multi-coil parallel imaging scenarios, incorporating sensitivity map estimation and SENSE/GRAPPA hybrid approaches.

-### 📊 **Uncertainty Quantification**
-Integrate uncertainty estimation methods to provide confidence measures for reconstruction quality, particularly important for clinical applications.